 In 1776, our Founding Fathers signed the Declaration of Independence officially separating the original 13 colonies of the United States from Great Britain.
-In the spirit of one of my favorite holidays, I wanted to share some lessons of our Founding Fathers.
-I’ve put them to good use; hopefully you will too.
+In the spirit of one of my favorite holidays, I wanted to share some financial lessons from our Founding Fathers.
+I’ve put them to good use; hopefully, you will too.

 “Don’t put off until tomorrow what you can do today.” –Benjamin Franklin